 Michigan Senate Passes Significant Amendments to Elliott-Larsen Civil Rights Act

-On March 1, 2023, the Michigan Senate approved a series of amendments to the state’s Elliott-Larsen Civil Rights Act, which would add “sexual orientation, gender identity or expression” to the law’s list of prohibited discriminatory practices.
-The Amendments, which many observers believe will be passed by the House of Representatives and signed into law by the Governor, will take effect 90 days after enactment.
+On March 16, 2023, Governor Whitmer signed into law a series of amendments to the state’s Elliott-Larsen Civil Rights Act, that added “sexual orientation, gender identity or expression” to the law’s list of prohibited discriminatory practices.

 The Elliott-Larsen Act, originally passed in 1977, currently prohibits discrimination in employment, housing, public accommodations, public services and access to educational facilities, based on “religion, race, color, national origin, age, sex, height, weight, familial status, or marital status”.
 The law also restricts employers from making employment decisions based on “pregnancy, childbirth, or a related medical condition”.